AlbertoVosgerau/UnityMVC-C_UnityProject/README.md

 https://github.com/AlbertoVosgerau/UnityMVC-C.git#releases/0.0.3

 Please, keep in mind that it is still on alpha state and it might have a few changes and bug fixes in the future.
-In special, there is no upgrade feture ow workflow for now, it is planed for the future, so feel free to use it, change it in any way you want, just keep in mind the current state of the project.
+In special, there is no upgrade feature or workflow for now, this is planned for the future, so feel free to use it, change it in any way you want, just keep in mind the current state of the project.

 ![Installation screenshot](https://github.com/AlbertoVosgerau/UnityMVC-C_UnityProject/blob/main/Screenshots/06.png)